-The Graduate Certificate in Hospitality Management is based on a multidisciplinary approach and provides specialized knowledge in hotel development and management.
-Its epistemological root is grounded in service management to care for consumers away from homes.
-It is now a multidisciplinary field due to the two main aspects of the business: development and operations.
+The Graduate Certificate in Hospitality Management uses a multidisciplinary approach and provides specialized knowledge in hotel development and management.
+Grounded in service management and the care of the travel consumer, coursework focuses on aspects

 of business development and operations.
 The development aspect of hospitality management provides ownership groups with investment advice in market analysis, feasibility studies, and asset management.
 The operations aspect focuses contract management,